 When you click the Start Debugger/Go icon, the XQuery processor stops at the first breakpoint and displays the partial output relative to the context of the XQuery processor at that point in the document.
 The debugger highlights the current node in the XML file and the current instruction in the XQuery document, and all variables, xpath-watch values, and call stack data relevant to that point are displayed in the debugger info windows.

 The ability to see the specific XML or JSON data node, the XQuery instruction, and the partial output at the same time provides you with an immediate visual understanding of the way that your XQuery document is processing the data.
 While the debugger is open you can make changes to your instance and/or XQuery documents at any time using the intelligent editing features of XMLSpy.

 The XPath/XQuery Debugger Window is part of the powerful XPath/XQuery tab at the bottom of the XMLSpy interface.
 It's perfect for debugging shorter snippets of XQuery code for instant, interactive feedback.
 Because the Debugger is in the same window as the powerful XQuery editor, you can debug your code as you're building it with point-and-click expression building, enhanced entry helpers, ready-to-use code snippets, and other time-saving tools.

 As you're working, you can toggle between vertical or horizontal layout of the window to accomodate the length of the XQuery code at hand.

-XMLSpy includes unique back-mapping functionality that allows you to instantly see the source XML node and XQuery expression - simply by clicking a node in the XQuery output.
+Another approach to debugging is XQuery back-mapping.
+Back-mapping in XMLSpy allows you to instantly see the source XML/JSON node and XQuery expression - simply by clicking a node in the XQuery output.

 XQuery back-mapping saves developers significant amount of time understanding and perfecting code.
 And what's more, XMLSpy doesn't modify the output code at all to achieve XQuery back-mapping.